 I run many blogs and websites, so I spread my sites across different hosting companies.
 Here are a few web hosting companies that I recommend and have personally used for years:

 Hostgator ($3.96/month) – see below for instruction on how to get your 1st month hosting for $0.01 (1 penny).

-So, for around $50/year you can have a blog with your own .COM domain name - later I will show you how to earn an income through advertisements and other means that will not only cover the cost of running a blog, but create a nice revenue generator (and turn it into a real business if you would like - be sure to subscribe to my blog to learn more!).
+So, for around $10 you can get a blog up and running – later I will show you how to earn an income through advertisements and other means that will not only cover the cost of running a blog, but create passive income (and turn it into a real business if you would like – be sure to subscribe to my blog to learn more!).

 After you purchase web hosting you should receive an email with your account information – this is important so please save it!
 In that email it will also tell you what the Nameservers are for the web host – note that down because you will be needing it next.

 Step #4: Point your domain name to the web host

 Login to your WholesalerDomain.com account and click on the “Domain Manager” menu link.
 A new window will pop up and your domains will be listed.
 Click on the domain name and you will see this screen: